 - The Crazy World of Arthur Brown's "Fire"

 - Billy Idol's "White Wedding".
 "WAAAAAAAAAOOOOOOWWWW...It's a nice day to...STTAAAAAAART AGAAAAAAAAAAIIIN..."

 - Relient K uses this trope in "I So Hate Consequences", "Which To Bury, Us or the Hatchet?", and "Life After Death and Taxes" (YOU ALREADY FORGAVE ME!!!!).
 It's backing vocals, so it's hard to notice, but it's still surprising due to their genre.

-- "I Want It All" by Queen had this trope, in the acapella section of the song right at the beginning.
-Dragged out to about a full minute at the last section.
+- "I Want It All", in the a capella section of the song right at the beginning.
+Dragged out to about a full minute in the last section.

 - Steven Tyler does it often.
 One of the most famous is "Dream On" (see Live-Action TV, below).
 There's also the ending of "Amazing", the chorus of "Walk This Way" on the Run-DMC version, and at least thrice (start, before the solo and coda) in "Falling In Love (Is Hard on the Knees)".

 - "Angel", "Back in the Saddle", "Rats in the Cellar", "Same Old Song and Dance", "Toys in the Attic", "Crazy", "Draw the Line"... hell, let's just say Aerosmith in general.